Georgia's Democracy is on the Brink

 The anti-gay law is not in effect yet and the enforcement of the "foreign agent" law has been paused.
 However, that may change if the Georgian Dream wins another term.
 It has a plurality -- but not an absolute majority -- of support in opinion polling.
 Gigi Gigiadze, a former Georgian diplomat who is now a senior researcher at the Economic Policy Research Center, said that arresting several hundred activists would turn the country into something resembling autocratic Belarus.
 "In Georgia, you would need to silence up to 500 people -- 500 to 550 people.
 That's it.
 The issue is closed.
 No one will be saying anything.
 You won't hear anything anymore."

 The UNM and three other opposition groupings are uniting against the Georgian Dream in the upcoming elections.
 They are hoping that GD will not be able to convince or buy off enough lawmakers from smaller parties to cobble together a parliamentary majority; they would then get their shot at forming a coalition government.
 They have signed a document created by Georgian President Salome Zourabichvili known as the Georgian Charter, promising a technocratic government and a commitment to restart EU negotiations, which are currently at a standstill following GD's authoritarian turn.
-(Since 2018 when the country transitioned from a presidential to a parliamentary system, the Georgian president has had far less power than the prime minister chosen by Parliament.)
+(Since 2018 when the country transitioned from a presidential to a parliamentary system, the Georgian president has had far less power than the prime minister.)

 However, unlike Poland, whose similarly polycentric coalition led by Donald Tusk unseated the right-wing populist party Law and Justice in 2023, the Georgian opposition lacks a central figure and a central message.
 Former President Saakashvilli remains unpopular among wide swaths of the electorate; he was imprisoned by Georgian authorities upon returning to the country in 2021 and remains jailed.